 Once selected, the screen will refresh and bring you directly to the order lines.

-Check the order line.
-If the voucher is for the same amount as the order, Click Done.
+Check the order line to see if the voucher is for the same amount as the order, Click Done.

 Click Approve button in the top right corner, or Submit if you are not designated as a voucher approver.